technosf/SMuTPea/README.md

 ## History ##
+* _0.0.6_		Added Transcriptions for each client connection.
+Trancsripts can be plain or JSON formated and output to System.out or, in JSON format, deposited accourdint to a File or HTTP URI.

-0.0.5 Updated to RFC5321 & RFC7504, implementation of a Dummy server.
+* _0.0.5_		Updated to RFC5321 & RFC7504, implementation of a Dummy server.
 Cleaned up project structure, return code validation.

-0.0.1-0.0.4 First cut at RFC2821, implementation of Refuse and Sink MTAs and servers
+* _0.0.1-0.0.4_	First cut at RFC2821, implementation of Refuse and Sink MTAs and servers

 ## License ##